 The billable usage for an ESSD AutoPL disk includes basic storage space and provisioned IOPS.

-Enable I/O burst when you create a new cluster
+Enable I/O burst when creating a cluster

 Go to the PolarDB cluster purchase page.